brucellino/cvmfs-client-2.2/README.md

 Role Variables
 --------------

-  * `prerequisites`: the list of prerequiste packages
+  * `prerequisites`: the list of prerequisite packages

 Dependencies